Do We Need To Vaccinate Our Dogs Yearly?

 When deciding whether to vaccinate with a non-core vaccine, you and your vet need to way up the potential risks of catching the disease versus the risk of having an adverse reaction to the vaccination versus being protected against the disease.

-Examples of diseases that we use non-core vaccines include:
+Examples of diseases in dogs that we use non-core vaccines include:

 - Kennel Cough